 According to the KCBS rules used by the Jack, the scoring system scales entries from 1 to 9 with a score of one leading to disqualification.
 A score of two would be something that you wouldn’t want to put in your mouth, and nine would be something you wouldn’t want to take out.
 Six is considered average.
 For those who haven’t had the opportunity to try competition-level barbecue, I would put the typical fast-casual barbecue joint in around a three and the best barbecue restaurants around a seven.
 The Jack has the best of the best, and I gave a few nines and several eights and sevens.

-Scores are tallied with each criterion (appearance, taste, and texture) multiplied by a complex number to reduce the likelihood of a tie and to weight the scoring in favor of taste first, texture second, and appearance last.
+Scores are tallied with each criterion (appearance, taste, and texture) multiplied by a complex number to reduce the likelihood of a tie and to weigh the scoring in favor of taste first, texture second, and appearance last.
 Once the scores are gathered and adequately counted, winners are announced by naming the top 10 teams.
 From the individual category scores, a total performance score is generated to call the overall winner or grand champion.

 The Jack does not have the biggest prizes in barbecue, and the $30,000 is divided among the top-scoring teams in each category with the biggest prize going to the overall grand champion.
 With our aprons signed, an oath taken, and the rules hammered into our heads, it was time to judge.
 The first category was barbecue sauce, a complicated item to judge since so many competition teams use Blues Hog BBQ Sauce as their base.
 Also, all there is to judge is a small pool of sauce on your “plate.”
 The winner here is probably the team who doctored and thickened their Blues Hog sauce.

 Entries are turned in every half hour and after barbecue sauce came the Chef’s Choice Entry.
 This category must contain Jack Daniel’s and is usually the main dish.
-Our table got three entries, including a whole crown of pork and a sauerbraten inspired flank steak dish.
-All of these arrived on large platters, and the judges were expected to taste everything on it.
+Our table got three entries, including a whole crown of pork and a sauerbraten-inspired flank steak dish.
+All of these arrived on large platters, and the judges were expected to taste everything on them.
 The pork dish included vegetables and stuffing and was simply one of the best things I have ever put in my mouth.
 It was at this point that I realized that I wasn’t merely hungry; I was famished from having skipped breakfast in preparation for the hours of eating.
 I had to force myself to remember judging rule one, pace yourself.

 Once the judging slips were turned in, the table captains took their samples and passed the rest among the crowd that gathered to watch the judging.
 From here, the real barbecue competition started, and the chicken boxes started showing up.
-When judging lesser competitions, it is essential the tear open the chicken to make sure that it was cooked properly, a lesson I learned years ago.
-At the Jack, it is safe to assume that these competitors didn’t sleep in and fail to start cooking the chicken in time to cook it through before packing it into the white boxes.
+When judging lesser competitions, it is essential to tear open the chicken to make sure that it was cooked properly, a lesson I learned years ago.
+At the Jack, it is safe to assume that these competitors didn’t sleep in and failed to start cooking the chicken in time to cook it through before packing it into the white boxes.

 The flavor of barbecue might be difficult to tie down, but most judges will tell you that they know it when they taste it.
 The four main barbecue categories do not reward originality; teams are penalized for it.
 Here the goal is to produce the ideal version of barbecue, not something unique, so someone turning in rosemary-infused and poached chicken quarters isn’t going to score well, even if the taste and tenderness are fantastic.

 From chicken, we moved to BBQ Ribs.
-Here we got lucky and received seven boxes instead of six due to a shortage of judges or an overabundance or teams.
+Here we got lucky and received seven boxes instead of six due to a shortage of judges or an overabundance of teams.
 Ribs are easy to judge for tenderness.
 Simply bite down on the center of the rib straight to the bone and pull away.
 If the meat around the bite stays on the bone but pulls away clean, then it is perfectly tender.
-Fall off the bone ribs will not receive a high tenderness score.
+Fall-off-the-bone ribs will not receive a high tenderness score.
 Three of the seven entries on my table managed this; something I found a little surprising.
 As for taste, they were all very similar.
 On my scorecard, I gave sevens and eights.
 Nothing stood out as fantastic, but everything was very good; better than you will find in most barbecue joints in the country.

-Due to the turn in times and how the boxes are distributed, judges often get up between categories, stretch their legs, and seek out a porta-potty.
+Due to the turn-in times and how the boxes are distributed, judges often get up between categories, stretch their legs, and seek out a porta-potty.
 On this cold October day in Tennessee, I took advantage of the time to thaw out my face and hands.

 By the time the “pulled” pork boxes showed up I was getting full and worried about the final entry, dessert, which is renowned for creativity, especially among the European teams who often come armed with a pastry chef.
 I knew that this would be tempting, so I remembered the first rule and dived into the seven samplings of pork.